About

 An invitation to co-create.

-Studio Ikigai is a systems-thinking studio working from India for global climate action — dedicated to redesigning how organisations and communities understand and act on climate.
+Studio Ikigai is a systems-thinking studio dedicated to redesigning how organisations and communities understand and act on climate.
 We approach every climate challenge as a system, not a single message.

 Hello